GF Score Analysis: A Deep Dive - GuruFocus.com

 Growth Rank Analysis

-Badger Meter Inc's Growth Rank is 10/10, indicating strong revenue and profitability growth.
-This rank measures the growth of a company in terms of its revenue and profitability.
-With a 5-year revenue growth rate of 6.20% and a 3-year revenue growth rate of 9.80%, the company demonstrates robust growth potential.
+The Growth Rank measures the growth of a company in terms of its revenue and profitability.
+Revvity Inc.'s Growth Rank is 8 out of 10, indicating a strong growth trajectory.
+The company's 5-year revenue growth rate is 5.90, and its 3-year revenue growth rate is 0.40.
+Its 5-year EBITDA growth rate is an impressive 26.70.

 GF Value Rank Analysis

-The company's GF Value Rank is 3/10, indicating a lower valuation compared to historical multiples.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples along with an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.
+The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples along with an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.
+Revvity Inc.'s GF Value Rank is 3 out of 10, suggesting that the stock is currently undervalued.

 Momentum Rank Analysis

-Badger Meter Inc's Momentum Rank is 3/10, indicating a lower momentum ratio.
-This rank is determined using the standardized momentum ratio and other momentum indicators.
+The Momentum Rank is determined using the standardized momentum ratio and other momentum indicators.
+Revvity Inc.'s Momentum Rank is 5 out of 10, indicating a moderate momentum in the company's stock price performance.